Elon Musk asked to help Tonga reconnect to the internet | Digital Trends

 The volcanic eruption took place at the weekend about 40 miles north of the Tongan capital of Nuku’alofa, with the effects of the powerful blast causing a number of deaths and injuries from floods and ash.
 It also severed the only undersea cable that connects the nation to the internet.

-The damaged cable runs 500 miles across the Pacific to Fiji and was installed in 2013, bringing high-speed connectivity to the Tongan people for the first time.
+The cable, which runs 500 miles across the Pacific to Fiji, brought high-speed connectivity to Tonga when it started operating in 2013.

 A ship with repair equipment is preparing to set sail from Papua New Guinea, but it’s not expected to reach Tonga until early February, according to the New York Times.